blueSparrow2000/LDPC/README.md

 Original code for fast gaussian elimination on GF2 (binary matrix)
 - extracter.py
 Extracts parity check vector from ECO matrix
+- verifier.py
+Format H matrix into diagonal format and verify if it is same as the original one
 - sparsifier.py
 Sparsify a binary matrix
 - prettyprinter.py